Alex-Malainic/AverageTemperatures/README.md

 # AverageTemperatures
-This is my first Python personal project done on a public dataset.
+Small personal project on a public dataset containing temperatures.